 Everything Is Online: Despite there being no official internet.
 That's what happens when a sentient computer is in charge of the phone switches and the printing presses.

 Exotic Extended Marriage: Extended marriage as a common part of life on the moon, in large part because of a shortage of women.
-The protagonist, Mannie, is part of what he calls a "line marriage".
+A marriage with one wife and two husbands is common.
+However, there are also "line marriages," involving multiple husbands and wives.
+The protagonist, Mannie, is part a line marriage, and he's constantly singing its praises.

 Fetus Terrible: Wyoh was traumatized after giving birth to a mutated child.

 Freudian Trio: Mannie is the Ego, the Prof is the Superego and Wyoh is the Id.